New Mutant Delta Plus Variant of Coronavirus Identified. All You Need To Know

 New Delhi: What is Delta Plus Variant?
 Should You be Worried?
 The Delta variant of SARS-CoV-2, which was identified as the reason behind breakthrough infections in the deadly second wave of coronavirus in India, has further mutated to form the ‘Delta plus’ or ‘AY.1’ variant.
-Also Read - As Himachal Pradesh Unlocks, 5 Hidden Gems in The State to Explore We Bet You Didn't Know About
+Also Read - Kids, Teenagers More Vulnerable to Delta Variant, Experts Suggest Vaccinating Them at the Earliest

 What is Delta Plus Variant?

 World Health Organisation, last month, tagged B.1.617.2 strain as the ‘Delta’ variant of SARS-CoV-2.
 Now, the “Delta” variant has further mutated to form the ‘Delta plus’ or ‘AY.1’ variant.
 Well, according to the reports, the initial data suggests that the Delta plus variant shows signs of resistance against the monoclonal antibody cocktail treatment.
 This treatment for Covid-19 was recently authorised by the Central Drugs Standard Control Organisation (CDSCO).
 However, there is no indication yet of the severity of the infection yet.
-Also Read - COVID19: Check Latest Travel Guidelines For Goa, Himachal Pradesh, Uttarakhand And Karnataka
+Also Read - 5 Offbeat Places in Uttarakhand That You Should Explore Post COVID Lockdown

 “The sequences have recently been designated as lineage AY.1 (B.1.617.2.1), a sublineage of Delta, due to concerns about K417N being one of the mutations found in the Beta variant (B.1.351),” Jolly added.